 42. Liability of recipient for unsolicited services

-If a person, in trade or commerce, supplies unsolicited services to another person, the other person:
+If a person, in trade or commerce, supplies, or purports to supply but does not supply, unsolicited services to another person, the other person:

 (a) is not liable to make any payment for the services; and

-(b) is not liable for loss or damage as a result of the supply of the services.
+(b) is not liable for loss or damage as a result of the supply or purported supply of the services.

 43. Assertion of right to payment for unauthorised entries or advertisements